oskariorg/oskari-docs/md/documentation/bundles/framework/routingservice.md

 ## Description

 This bundle provides a service which listen ``GetRouteRequest`` request.
 When request has made the service send ajax call to Oskari backend and waiting to response.
-When response come then service sends ``RouteSuccessEvent``.
+When response come then service sends ``RouteResultEvent``.

 ## Bundle configuration